marrus-sh/Specifications/-/kixt-charset/index.md

 ```
 {: id="prod.CharsetDefinition"}

-A <dfn id="dfn.Definition">Kixt Charset Definition</dfn> is a [UTF-8] or [UTF-16]–encoded file (determined by a leading BOM, and defaulting to UTF-8 if no BOM is present) consisting of any number of block or script declarations, interspersed with any number of codepoint definitions, comments, or lines of whitespace.
+A <dfn id="dfn.Definition">Kixt Charset Definition</dfn> is a [U·T·F‐8] or [U·T·F‐16]–encoded file (determined by a leading B·O·M, and defaulting to U·T·F‐8 if no B·O·M is present) consisting of any number of block or script declarations, interspersed with any number of codepoint definitions, comments, or lines of whitespace.
-This section describes the syntax of such documents, in [ABNF] and prose.
+This section describes the syntax of such documents, in [A·B·N·F] and prose.
-It also describes how processors can use [Kixt Charset Definitions][Kixt Charset Definition] to generate [RDF graphs][RDF graph].
+It also describes how processors can use [Kixt Charset Definitions][Kixt Charset Definition] to generate [R·D·F graphs][R·D·F graph].

 <div role="note" markdown="block">
 The file extension `.kichar` or `.kch` is suggested for [Kixt Charset Definitions][Kixt Charset Definition].